frc6506/docs/java/JavaCheetSheet.md

 In this example, brackets are added after the variable type to create an array.
 The `new int[size]` syntax is used to declare the size of the array and initialize it so that it can be used.

-The brackets with the number after the variable name are used to indicate the index number of the spot in the array oen wants to access.
+The brackets with the number after the variable name are used to indicate the index number of the spot in the array one wants to access.

 In addition, arrays have a readable `.length` field/ property, which will return their size.